AnoukSmet/Dog-Health-Tracker/README.md

 #### User story: As a user, I want to have the possibiltiy to delete a log as well when no longer relevant.

 * **Plan**
     * Log
-In case the user made a mistake or the information is no longer relevant, the user should be able to delete a log.
+    In case the information is no longer relevant, the user should be able to delete a log.
     There will be a delete button (delete icon) which the user can use.
 The relevant log will be removed from the database and the user will stay on the relevant dashboard.

     * Dog
     The user should be able to delete the dog profile, even though there would only be 1 dog remaning.
     If the last dog has been removed, the user will be taken again to the blank dashboard where the user can decide to add a dog.
     The reason why I created a seperate dashboard for this is because the view dashboard url functions with the user id and the dog id, there always needs to be at least 1 dog added to the profile.
-Therefor I created a blank dashboard which doesn't take the dog_id as a parameter with the same structure as the view_dashboard.
+    Therefore I created a blank dashboard which doesn't take the dog_id as a parameter with the same structure as the view_dashboard.
     When the user still has multiple dog and deletes a profile, the dashboard of the (one of the) remaining dog(s) will be displayed.

 * **Implementation**
 I have added the delete button to every log, next to the edit button.
-I have worked with selfexplanatory icons which improves the overall look of the dashboard.
+I have worked with self explanatory icons which improves the overall look of the dashboard.
-When the users clicks on the button, the log with the relevant log_id will be removed from the database and is being redirected to the correct dashboard.
+When the user clicks on the button, the log with the relevant log_id will be removed from the database and is being redirected to the correct dashboard.
 Below each dog profile, the same delete icon is being displayed.

 * **Test**